robenkleene/design-references/after-effects/after-effects-layers.md

 ### Transforming

-- `⌘⌥HOME`: Center the anchor point on a layer
+- `⌘⌥HOME`: Center the anchor point on a layer (if when you move a layer, it's also changing shape, then you probably need to do this)

 #### Fitting a Layer to a Composition